teemubb/Fitness-App/README.md

 # Fitness App

-This project was a fitness app made for a programming course in university, where the goal was to design and implement an UI.
-The project was made with Java Swing.
+This project is a fitness app made for a programming course in university, where the goal was to design and implement an UI.
+The project was made with Java Swing using PostgreSQL for data storage.

 > [!NOTE]
-This project was originally done with a partner.
-I've since re-uploaded it to my own repository since original repository was private and also have added further improvements and enhancements independently.
+This project was originally done with a partner for a course focused on UI programming.
+> I've since re-uploaded it to my own repository since original repository was private, and have since continued development independently.
+> Most of the current functionality and enhancements were added after this and are my own work.

 ## Features

-- A desktop application for tracking meals and physical activity made with Swing.

-- Dynamic UI that changes based on user input to different views.
+- A desktop application for tracking meals (and physical activity) with a dynamic UI that changes based on user input to different views made with Swing.

+- Adding and editing meals.
+Users can add new meals and update existing ones (by double clicking them) on the database through the UI.

-- Main view updates real-time based on user's entered meals and selected plans.
+- Main view updates real-time from the database based on user's entered meals (and selected plans).

-- Some basic functionality to test the UI implementation such as personalisation options, plan selection etc.
+- Some basic functionality to test rest of the UI implementation such as personalisation options, plan selection etc. (Proper functionality to be implemented...)

 - PostgreSQL database for storing added meals.